Valerie Cagle: College career

 During her redshirt sophomore year in 2022, she posted a 16–9 record, with a 1.92 ERA, and three saves in 32 appearances.
 She led the ACC in wins (16), complete games (16) and shutouts (7) and led the team with 176 strikeouts.
 She batted .308, with 10 doubles, one triple, 13 home runs, 44 RBIs and 34 runs scored.
 Following the season she was named first-team All-ACC and first-team All-American.

 During her redshirt junior year in 2023, she posted a 25–8 record, with a 1.56 ERA, in 38 appearances with 188 strikeouts and limited opponents to a .182 average.
 She led the Tigers with a .469 average, a .887 slugging percentage and .565 on-base percentage, and led the ACC in RBIs (57), batting average, hits, on-base percentage, slugging percentage and total bases.
 She set a program record with 83 hits including 19 home runs and 15 doubles, and drew a program record 36 walks.
 On March 8, 2023, she pitched the first perfect game in program history in a game against Mercer.
 She retired all 15 batters she faced with just 51 pitches, and recorded eight strikeouts and 40 total strikes, as the Tigers won 18–0 in five innings via a mercy rule.
 Following an outstanding season, she was named ACC Player of the Year, first-team All-ACC and first-team All-American.
 She was also named USA Softball Collegiate Player of the Year, Softball America Player of the Year, and a Gold Glove Award winner at pitcher.

+Professional career

+On December 1, 2025, Cagle was drafted in the fourth round, 23rd overall, by the Blaze in the AUSL allocation draft.